-According to a recent article from Harvard Business Review, every mom who works outside of the home needs one thing: a parenting posse.
+According to an article from Harvard Business Review, every mom who works outside of the home needs one thing: a parenting posse.

 “This is a group of fellow moms and dads — at my kids’ school, in our neighborhood, and at the office — who support me in the extremely messy business of balancing my work and my home lives well,” writes Alison Beard.